Lodge Code of Conduct:

-H. The Chapter Chief shall normally represent his Chapter at the Executive Committee Meetings.
+H. The Chapter Chief shall normally represent their Chapter at the Executive Committee Meetings.

-I. The Chapter Chief shall appoint another brother, normally the Chapter Vice Chief, to serve in his absence at the Executive Committee Meetings.
+I. The Chapter Chief shall appoint another brother, normally the Chapter Vice Chief, to serve in their absence at the Executive Committee Meetings.

-K. If a Chapter Chief does not do his duty for any reasonable reason, the Chapter Vice Chief, with the approval of the Chapter Adviser and Lodge Chief may call a new election at the next Chapter meeting, The Chapter Chief whose performance is in question must be consulted before the election is held to see if he wishes to retain his office.
+K. If a Chapter Chief does not do their duty for any reasonable reason, the Chapter Vice Chief, with the approval of the Chapter Adviser and Lodge Chief may call a new election at the next Chapter meeting, The Chapter Chief whose performance is in question must be consulted before the election is held to see if they wish to retain their office.